ElektraInitiative/libelektra/doc/tutorials/cmerge.md

 The result off the three-way merge will be stored in `result`.

-For configuration files in the context of package upgrades:

-- `their` is the current version of the maintainer's copy of a configuration file,
-- `base` is the previous version of the maintainer's copy of the configuration file.
-- `our` is the user's copy of the configuration file, derived from `base`

 ## Simple example

 The easiest case is if all three versions contain equal data.